dendril/angular/02-modules.md

 2. This requires an extra effort to prevent colletions and keep them manageable (conventions!!).
 3. If you use something from a module, do not forget to include it as part the modules hierarchy.

+Experimenting with services redefinition you will find they are instanciated in a [DFS](http://en.wikipedia.org/wiki/Depth-first_search) way based on the modules hierarchy.

 ## How $injector handle dependencies